WebOrigami/docs/src/content/framework/tutorial.md

 After a moment, the Glitch preview window should refresh to show: Hello, world!

-## View your site as a graph
+## View your site as a tree

-Graph Origami lets you visualize and explore the graph you are building.
+Graph Origami lets you visualize and explore the tree you are building.

 <span class="tutorialStep"></span> Click the **Preview** button at the bottom of the window, then click **Preview in a new window**.
 This will open your site in a new window (or tab).

 <span class="tutorialStep"></span> In the browser address bar for that new window, add `/!@svg` to the end of the URL.
 The new URL should look like `https://your-project-name.glitch.me/!@svg`

-You'll see your site visually represented as a graph:
+You'll see your site visually represented as a tree with just one "branch":

 <figure>
 {{ svg.js {